FLAT-RATE Shipping – only $6.95, regardless of size!

-The obverse side of each quarter continues to feature a smaller restoration of the original Washington quarter portrait, modeled from designer John Flanagan's 1932 plaster.
-It honors George Washington – Commander in Chief of the Continental Army during the American Revolution and first U.S. President.
-The mint mark is located on the obverse, along with the inscriptions united states of america, liberty, in god we trust and quarter dollar.
+The obverse of each National Park quarter featured a smaller restoration of the original Washington quarter portrait, modeled from designer John Flanagan's 1932 plaster.
+It honors George Washington, Commander in Chief of the Continental Army during the American Revolution and first U.S. President.
+The mint mark appears on the obverse, with the inscriptions united states of america, liberty, in god we trust and quarter dollar.

 Mints and Mint Marks

-Coin struck for general circulation bear a Philadelphia “P” mint mark or a Denver “D” mint mark signifying where the coins were produced.
-Special-issue Proof quarters bear the "S" mint mark of San Francisco and are available in both clad and 90% silver versions.
+Coins struck for circulation bear either a "P" (Philadelphia) or "D" (Denver) mint mark, signifying where the coins were produced.
+Special-issue Proof quarters bear the "S" mint mark of San Francisco, and were struck in both clad and silver versions.

-Beginning in 2012, the San Francisco Mint also began issuing low-mintage Uncirculated quarters.
-These were the first of their kind since 1954, and were struck in limited quantities for collectors (not released for circulation).
+Beginning in 2012, San Francisco also issued low-mintage Uncirculated quarters.
+The first of their kind since 1954, they were struck in limited quantities for collectors (not released for circulation).

-Then, in 2019, the U.S. Mint announced that 2 million of each quarter design that year (honoring Lowell National Historical Park, American Memorial Park, War in the Pacific National Historical Park, San Antonio Missions National Historical Park and Frank Church River of No Return Wilderness) would feature the “W" mint mark of the West Point facility!
-While West Point had issued quarters in the past, they – like the quarters from the Philadelphia facility – bore a "P" mint mark, making it impossible to tell the two apart.
+And in 2019, the U.S. Mint announced two million of each quarter design that year would feature the seldom-seen "W" mint mark of the West Point Mint!
+While West Point had issued quarters before, those bore a "P" mint mark, making it impossible to tell them apart from Philadelphia coins.